arxer10/arxer10.github.io/_posts/2025-04-20-example2-post.md

 Galaxy stands out as a powerful, cloud-based platform that democratizes access to complex bioinformatics analyses.
 Its user-friendly design, coupled with robust features, makes it an invaluable tool for researchers aiming to unlock insights from biomedical data.

-For more information and to start using Galaxy, visit https://usegalaxy.org.com/.
+For more information and to start using Galaxy, visit [usegalaxy.org](https://usegalaxy.org.com/).

 **References:**

 - Afgan, E., et al. (2022).
 The Galaxy platform for accessible, reproducible and collaborative biomedical analyses: 2022 update.
-Nucleic Acids Research, 50(W1), W345–W351. https://doi.org/10.1093/nar/gkac247
+Nucleic Acids Research, 50(W1), W345–W351.
+[Nucleic Acids Research](https://doi.org/10.1093/nar/gkac247)

 - Galaxy Project. (n.d.).
-About Galaxy.
-Retrieved from https://galaxyproject.org/support/about-galaxy/
+Retrieved from [About Galaxy](https://galaxyproject.org/support/about-galaxy/)

 - Galaxy Project. (n.d.).
 Galaxy Community Hub.
-Retrieved from https://galaxyproject.org/
+Retrieved from [Meet Galaxy - a data analysis universe](https://galaxyproject.org/)